doublez13/pystub/README.md

 ## Ad Blocking
 Domains can be blocked under the blacklist sections of the `pystub.yml` file.
 Adding a domain to the `domain` section ensures that any request for this domain or subdomains will be blocked.
 Additionally, an entry can be added the `url` section that points to a list of domains to be blocked.

-To see a list of domains that are blocked in real time, you can start Pstub with the `-v` flag.
+To see a list of domains that are blocked in real time, you can start Pystub with the `-v` flag.
 ```
 # /path/to/pystub -v
 Imported 3278 blacklist domains